rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

   - Interview
   - Wednesday's Child
 ---
-### Emerging as Wednesday's Child, bassist/producer Elliott Tan injects her acid-jazz tinged pop full of soulful grooves, infectious melodies and lush arrangements.
-With two standout singles in *Siren Song* and *Pedestrian Life*, her project teases to become a unique voice in the making - but as we found out, accidents and betrayals came along the way.
-Talking broken feet and abandoning the piano, we find how Elliott gave life to Wednesday’s Child – a solo project that wasn’t the case by design.
+### Injected with soulful grooves, infectious melodies and lush arrangements, bassist/producer Elliott Tan emerged last year mysteriously as Wednesday's Child, presenting a brand of refreshing, acid-jazz-tinged pop infused full with life and character.
+With two standout singles in *Siren Song* and *Pedestrian Life,* her project teases to become a unique voice in the making - but as we found out, accidents and betrayals came along the way.
+Talking broken feet and abandoning the piano, we find how Elliott gave life to Wednesday’s Child: a solo project that wasn’t the case by design.

 ![Wednesday's Child](https://lh6.googleusercontent.com/PIdOM4KvBgWJvh5SA7GNwLgF1Fm8JGhmxye8t2-7yQO9JuHKjdeNgioI7AL2qXAVV4xk9pdJuV5LjugTjb8-WdhZIYSOwjopVdduXtALDqHNYqWCto89kg2r7K_KpJk3ooEaOv3s "Wednesday's Child")

 \-

-After manoeuvring around a superhighway of ants, we settled down at a little spot by the stands of Elliott’s local basketball court.
+After manoeuvring around a superhighway of ants, we settle down at a little spot by the stands of Elliott’s local basketball court.
 To Elliott, the mind behind Wednesday’s Child, it's a spot full of comfort and familiarity.
-As moody clouds gathered above the Hougang skies, the court brought about a juxtaposed sense of warm nostalgia – an appropriately poetic picture that reflected her personal woes.
+But as moody clouds gathered above the Hougang skies, the court brought about a juxtaposed sense of warm nostalgia – an appropriately poetic picture that reflected her personal woes.

-It’s a melancholic mood that colours her music as Wednesday’s Child as well.
-Emerging with the impeccably lush *Siren Song*, her music swam in an almost glass-like mystique - but off the heels of her recent single *[Pedestrian Life](https://open.spotify.com/track/0qIZWKS1NusKWdrGneQMKu?si=k-qDNdEQR9aVuqs-V9uC2A)*, her music seems to have shifted towards a more upbeat gear, seeming to look beyond introspection.
-With kids playing around the court, the mood seems to match her music’s recent changes.

 Comically, it was a Tuesday.
 I quickly ask her where her moniker originates from.
-One of her personal woes, considering that the inspiration behind her moniker comes from a poem titled *[Monday’s Child](https://www.englishclub.com/reading/cr-mondays-child.htm)*, which I found later to be a popular rhyme to help young children remember the days of the week.
+Soon, I found that her moniker was inspired by a poem titled *[Monday’s Child](https://www.englishclub.com/reading/cr-mondays-child.htm)*, which I found later to be a popular rhyme to help young children remember the days of the week.
 Born on a Wednesday, Elliott found resonance with the line that matched up against her birthday: “Wednesday's child is full of woe”.

+A melancholic mood colours Wednesday’s Child's music as well.
+Emerging with the impeccably lush *Siren Song*, her music swam in an almost glass-like mystique - but off the heels of her recent single *[Pedestrian Life](https://open.spotify.com/track/0qIZWKS1NusKWdrGneQMKu?si=k-qDNdEQR9aVuqs-V9uC2A)*, things seem to have shifted towards a more upbeat gear, looking beyond introspection.
+As children played around the court we settled at, our environment's mood seemed to begin mirrroring her music’s recent changes.

 Right after we settled down, a kid comes up and touches Elliott’s boots.